How to invest in property using your SMSF

 What is an SMSF loan?

-How much can I get from an SMSF loan?
+How much can I borrow with an SMSF loan?

 Contributor | Barry Saoud, General Manager, Mortgages and Commercial Lending